QwenLM/Qwen2-VL/README.md

 * **Understanding videos of 20min+**: with the online streaming capabilities, Qwen2-VL can understand videos over 20 minutes by high-quality video-based question answering, dialog, content creation, etc.

-* **Agent that can operate your mobiles, robots, ...**: with the abilities of complex reasoning and decision making, Qwen2-VL can be integrated with devices like mobile phones, robots, etc., for automatic operation based on visual environment and text instructions.
+* **Agent that can operate your mobiles, robots, etc.**: with the abilities of complex reasoning and decision making, Qwen2-VL can be integrated with devices like mobile phones, robots, etc., for automatic operation based on visual environment and text instructions.

 * **Multilingual Support**: to serve global users, besides English and Chinese, Qwen2-VL now supports the understanding of texts in different languages inside images, including most European languages, Japanese, Korean, Arabic, Vietnamese, etc.